-The present definition of surface failure track dispersion is a failure happened in the route of wheels due to inflexible and irrevocable deformations of one or all layers of furnish and substrate.
-These irrevocable deformations are usually as the results of following factors .

-1- Density of the asphalt layers due to unilateral loads pressure and furnish strengthening during operation period which indeed, continuation of the primary densities by rollers and tracks that caused uninformed in the width of the furnish surface.
+The present definition of surface failure track dispersion is a failure happened in the route of wheels due to inflexible and irrevocable deformations of one or all layers of pavement and subgrade.
+These irrevocable deformations are usually as the results of following factors [1].
+Density of the asphalt layers due to unilateral loads pressure and furnish strengthening during operation period which indeed, continuation of the primary densities by rollers and tracks that caused uninformed in the width of the furnish surface.

-2- Lateral movements or elastic replacement (irrevocable) of the materials (hot asphalt, granular foundation and substrate soils) due to the effect of wheels.
-Most of the sever failures of track dispersion and deformation are results of lateral replacement or shear resistance of a furnish layers and they are not result of one-dimensional density.
+Lateral movements or elastic replacement (irrevocable) of the materials (hot asphalt, granular base and subgrade soils) due to the effect of wheels.
+Most of the sever failures of track dispersion and deformation are results of lateral replacement or shear resistance of a pavement layers and they are not result of onedimensional density.

-Many factors impact on the permanent deformation of the furnish layers.
+Many factors impact on the permanent deformation of the pavement layers.
 Some of these factors can be controlled or modified; while others are external factors and they cannot be controlled.
-However, some factors including the layer thickness remains fixed in the project period, others change as seasonal, monthly, hourly or with life of furnish.
-The following factors influence permanent deformations of the different layers of furnish structure:
+However, some factors including the layer thickness remains fixed in the project period, others change as seasonal, monthly, hourly or with life of pavement.
+The following factors influence permanent deformations of the different layers of pavement structure: